 Torture in a tin

-The footage filmed at farms belonging to Ernest Soulard shows ducks filthy with dirt, yellow corn and vomit.
+The footage filmed at farms belonging to his then supplier shows ducks filthy with dirt, yellow corn and vomit.
 Barely able to move, let alone preen; they were encased in metal cages little bigger than their bodies.
 All to facilitate the inevitable forced-feeding needed to produce foie-gras.

 The film shows ducks that simply could not take this twice-daily torture.
 Some cages contained lifeless bodies lying on the cold wire mesh.
 In others, those that were still barely alive panted and feebly tried to escape.
 One duck was so weak that his head hung from the bottom of his cage, pitifully calling for a mother who would never come.
 In another one duck’s eyelids twitch as life slipped away from him.
 His torture finally over.